samuel-walters/Cloud-computing-with-AWS/documentation/set_up_ec2.md

-# How to set up an EC2 server
+# How to set up an EC2 Instance

 ## Diagram